-The performance specifications were defined at ‘Detail Design’ Stage 5 and ‘Prove Solution’ Stage 4 when the effectiveness of the chosen solution was validated against the ‘Opportunity’ Stage 1.
+The performance specifications were defined in ‘Detail Design’ Stage 5 and Stage 4 ‘Prove Solution’ where the effectiveness of the chosen solution was validated against the ‘Opportunity’ Stage 1.

 At some point during commissioning there will be a ‘Handover’ from the ‘Implementor’ to the ‘Operator’ This handover defines who is responsible for managing operations in the area and typically occurs at around the time secret, sensitive, live or hazardous materials specific to the operator’s process are brought into the area.

 Commissioning is complete when all of the specified tests have been run, recorded, verified and documented.